NextDotID/docs/docs/getting-started/introduction.md

 Next.ID, the world’s first protocol offering Decentralized-Identity-As-A-Service (DIaaS), is a decentralized identity aggregation protocol that integrates all Web2 and Web3 digital identities, offering a comprehensive and verifiable identity database for open-source developers and projects to innovate and build dApps on.

-Next.ID creates an identity infrastructure that securely aggregates users’ identities into Avatars, making it the primary touch point for interfacing with any app or dApp, for example in social:
+Next.ID creates an identity infrastructure that securely aggregates users’ identities into Avatars, making it the primary touch point for interfacing with any app or dApp.
+For example, this is how it can look like on a decentralized social network:

 ![](../../static/img/hyper-multi-graph.png)